 Velcro/snaps: Nappy fastenings can vary from brand to brand.
 Velcro helps achieve a snug and tailored fit, while snaps are long-lasting.

-To help you find the right nappies for your bubba, we’ve compiled a handy list of Australian cloth nappy brands to get you started in your search.
-In no particular order, here they are:
+To help you find the right product for your bubba, we’ve compiled a handy list of Australian cloth nappy brands to get you started in your search.

 Bare & Boho